funktor/funktor.github.io/_posts/2025-02-12-time-series-compression.markdown

                 g = bin(q)[2:]
                 g = '0'*(6-len(g)) + g

+                # Instead of 2 separate control bits '10' and '11', we are using only a single control bit '1'
                 r = '1' + k + g + y[p:q+1]

         results += [r]

+    # Convert binary string into sequence of 8 bit integers
     s = ''.join(results)
     n = len(s)
     m = n%8